Drunk Driving Accident Lawyer in Winter Haven, FL

-- Florida drivers are required to submit to chemical tests of their blood, breath, or urine as a condition of holding a driver’s license.
-Refusing to comply with a test can result in automatic revocation of your license for one year, and your refusal can be used as evidence of your guilt in court.
+- Florida drivers have to submit to chemical tests of their blood, breath, or urine as a condition of holding a driver’s license.
+Refusing to comply with a test can result in automatic revocation of your license for one year, and your refusal might constitute evidence of your guilt in court.

 People who are charged with DUI face civil penalties as well.
-Florida personal injury laws allow people who are seriously harmed in drunk driving accidents to seek compensation for their losses through claims with their own insurance company or, in certain circumstances, a third-party claim.
-A lawyer from Brooks Law Group can help with your civil claim for compensation.
+Florida personal injury laws allow people who sustained serious injuries in drunk driving accidents to seek compensation for their losses through claims with their own insurance company or, in certain circumstances, a third-party claim.
+This is where a lawyer from Brooks Law Group can help with your civil claim for compensation.

 Common Injuries From Drunk Driving Accidents

 Some of the most common injuries that occur in drunk driving accidents include: